 Production Boldly Go was written, directed and produced as part of my Graduate Certificate in Directing at the Australian Film, Television and Radio School.
 The film was shot on October 9, 2018 at the AFTRS studios and post-production was completed in early 2019.
 Shortly after completion, the film received a market screening at the 72nd Festival de Cannes Short Film Corner.
-Boldly Go is currently on it’s festival circuit and will be available for viewing online in 2020.
+Boldly Go is currently on it’s festival circuit and will be available for viewing online in late 2020.

 Synopsis A conflicted office worker's first visit to an addiction support group takes a strange turn when an alluring young woman makes him an unthinkable offer.
 As tensions build he must choose between indulging his darkest urges and maintaining his fledgling sobriety.